 Luckily, we have got a lot of positive response and are very proud that so many professional DJ’s are using our headphones.

 What are the most positive kinds of feedback you’ve received from customers for your products?

 Well, there was a woman on our Facebook who appeared to be having a sexual experience over the sound of the Tracks headphones.

 Out of all you products, what would you say has been AIAIAI’s best-seller thus far?

 TMA-1, no doubt.

-What can we expect from AIAIAI in the future?
-Any new products or projects on the horizon?
+What can be expected from AIAIAI in the future?
+Any new products on the horizon?

-During the next 6 months we will present some very interesting completely new concepts for headphones, that we have been working on for 3 years.
+During the next six months we will present some very interesting, completely new concepts for headphones that we have been working on for three years.